-Hiring competent software engineers is a real problem for many startups.
+Hiring competent software engineers is challenging for many startups.
 You can have the best idea in the world along with all the funding you need, but make a couple of wrong hires and it all goes down the drain.

 While you can always hire a reliable dedicated engineering team, it’s wise to maintain a healthy balance between in-house and dedicated specialists.
-Based on our experience working with startups, we’ll share our advice on hiring in-house and dedicated engineers for your startup: where to begin, how to know what dedicated developers you need, and how to know whether developers are truly professionals.
+Based on our experience working with startups, we’ll share our advice on hiring in-house and dedicated engineers for your startup: where to begin, how to know what dedicated developers you need, and whether developers are true professionals.

-Many founders don’t have enough engineering and recruiting experience to hire developers for a startup.
-So don’t start with that!
+Many founders don’t have enough engineering and recruiting experience for building a team for a startup.

 Chief technology officer (CTO)

 The CTO is your go-to technical partner.
-This is the person who should be making major decisions about the course of product development, maintaining the system architecture, interviewing engineers, and auditing the engineering team’s work.
+This is the person who will be accountable for making major decisions about the course of product development, maintaining the system architecture, interviewing engineers, and auditing the engineering team’s work.

-Hiring a reliable CTO is far from easy: Your CTO should be someone whose opinion and expertise you can fully trust.
+Hiring a reliable CTO is quite a tough task.
+Your CTO needs to be someone whose opinion and expertise you can fully trust.
 If you’re not sure you can find a suitable professional yourself, consider hiring a CTO as a service.
-This is a relatively new commodity on the market: Companies lend their own CTOs to smaller businesses to provide the help they need.
-A CTO acquired this way can be a member of your team for as long as you need them — until your product is fully on the market or you’ve found an in-house CTO, for instance.
+This is a relatively new commodity on the market: companies lend their own CTOs to smaller businesses to provide the help they need.
+A CTO acquired this way can be a member of your team for as long as you need them — until your product is fully launched on the market or you’ve found an in-house CTO, for instance.

 Project manager (PM)

 A project manager oversees the development of your product.
-They encourage the engineers to maintain technical documentation, organize and manage the development process, communicate directly with developers, you, and all other stakeholders, and handle a whole variety of other tasks.
+This specialist encourages the engineers to maintain technical documentation, organizes and manages the development process, communicates directly with developers, you, and all other stakeholders, and handles a whole variety of other tasks.

-You should be able to trust your PM.
+You need to trust your PM.
 They must understand and respect your needs while guiding your project through all of the inevitable hurdles.
-So try to get an in-house PM: they’ll be the person who keeps a steady hand on your project’s pulse, and you want to be able to talk to them in person at any time.
+So try to get an in-house PM: this is the person who keeps a steady hand on your project’s pulse, and who is available for communication in person at any time.

-However, you can also hire a dedicated PM — and a really good one, too.
+However, you can also hire a dedicated PM — highly professional and experienced as well.
 Just look for companies that provide project managers as part of their dedicated teams.

-The initial product documentation consists of requirements, user stories, acceptance criteria, and other materials that describe your product very clearly.
-And when we say very, we mean it: Well-written documentation leaves no space for interpretation.
-You should be able to tell exactly which button does what and which screen takes the user where.
+Product documentation consists of requirements, user stories, acceptance criteria, and other materials that describe your product very clearly, meaning well-written documentation leaves no space for misinterpretation.
+You need to outline exactly what each button does and where each screen takes the user to.

 - understand what specialists your product needs and when